Registering to Vote

 Once your right to vote is restored, you must register in order to vote.

-Additional information on this subject can be found by clicking the link below: https://wei.sos.wa.gov/agency/osos/en/voters/Pages/felons_and_voting_rights.aspx or http://www.aclu-wa.org/issues/index.cfm?issue_id=12.
+Additional information on this subject can be found by clicking the links below:

-- Election dates: General elections are held on the first Tuesday of every November.
-Primaries are held on the third Tuesday of August preceding the general election.
-Special elections may be held in the months of February or April.
+- Election dates: General Elections are held on the first Tuesday of November.
+Primaries are held on the first Tuesday of August.
+Special elections may be held in February or April.
 See the elections calendar for exact dates.

-- Partisan & Non-partisan elections: Generally, all races in odd-year primaries and general elections are for nonpartisan local positions in cities & towns, school districts, fire protection districts, cemetery districts, sewer districts and port districts.
-Even-year primaries and general elections are for partisan positions in county, legislative, state and federal jurisdictions.
-To find out which jurisdictions you live in, please call the Elections Department at (360) 397-2345 or e-mail us at email@example.com.
+- Partisan and nonpartisan elections: Generally, all races in odd-year Primaries and General Elections are for nonpartisan local positions in cities and towns, school districts, fire districts, cemetery districts, sewer districts and port districts.
+Races in even-year Primaries and General Elections are for partisan positions in county, legislative, state and federal jurisdictions.
+To find out which jurisdictions you live in, you may look at your voter registration card, or go to MyVote, or call the Elections Office at 564.397.2345, or email us at firstname.lastname@example.org.

 - Political parties: Voters do not register for a political party in the state of Washington.